The director, Julie Taymor has created a marvellous spectacle by bringing the flora and fauna of Africa to life on stage.

 Accessibility: Lyceum Theatre welcomes disabled guests and strives to make the show accessible for everyone.

-Outside Food: Please note that outside food is strictly prohibited inside Lyceum theatre.
+Outside Food: Please note that outside food is strictly prohibited inside the Lyceum Theatre.

-Dress Code: Smart and casual wear is recommended.
-Keep in mind, the theatre is air-conditioned throughout the year and can get a bit chilly.
+Dress Code: Smart and casual wear are recommended.
+Keep in mind, that most theatres are air-conditioned throughout the year and can get a bit chilly.

-The Lion King will start playing in Lyceum Theatre from 7 Sept 2021.
+The Lion King is playing at the Lyceum Theatre in London.

 Happy customers across 10,000+ experiences